emerge-ehri/fhir-specification/docs/source/design.rst

     * :ref:`rept-examples`
     * :ref:`rept-struct`
     * :ref:`fhir-rept-resources`

-The creation of a HL7 FHIR based specification for eMERGE III electronic return of structured results is motivated by several key design principles:
+The design of a HL7 FHIR Genomics Reporting IG based specification for eMERGE Phase III electronic return of structured results was motivated by the following guiding principles:

 1. **Structured content - **
    All content from the narrative PDF eMERGE reports and all eMERGE standard reporting use cases should be captured in structured format and as meaningful data elements without losing content and context.